-One of the brands that Mark helped launch became extremely successful – Red Truck.
-The idea for this label was based on a vintage red firetruck that was the number one selling collectible item through Cost Plus World Market.
+Mark also helped launch the extremely successful brand, Red Truck Wines.
+The idea for this label was based on a vintage red firetruck which was the number one selling collectible item available from Cost Plus World Market.
 The General Manager of Cline Cellars (based in Sonoma County), Larry Holman approached Mark asking if he would be interested in helping start a new wine label.
 Mark immediately made the powerful connection between the vintage red firetruck sales and a feeling of nostalgia; he mentioned this hot selling item to Larry.
-Both asked simultaneously “what should we call a wine produced in honor of a red firetruck” the answer was easy and simple, Red Truck Wines.
+Both asked simultaneously “what should we call a wine produced in honor of a red firetruck” – the answer was simple and came to them almost immediately: Red Truck Wines.

 In a bit of fortuitous timing, the owner of Cline Cellars, Fred Cline’s wife Nancy had recently purchased a painting of an old truck from Sonoma-based artist Dennis Ziemienski.
-Contacting Dennis and with some creative liberty, they soon had the label for this wine.
+Contacting Dennis and with some creative liberty, they soon designed the catchy label for this wine.

-With Mark’s creative bent and ability to excel at branding – as well as his background with wine and connections made over the years it made sense to start his own label.
+Based on Mark’s creative bent and ability to excel at branding, his background in the wine industry and numerous personal connections made over the years, it made sense to finally start his own label.
 After selling his house in the Oakland Hills to help raise money, and with funding help from friends he launched the first vintage of Educated Guess in 2005.
 Thinking big, this first vintage of Napa Valley Cabernet Sauvignon was nearly 20,000 cases.
 Production on this one wine has remarkably grown to 80,000 cases and today the total production of the Educated Guess wines are over 100,000 cases per year.

 The premise of the Educated Guess wines is simple: “Napa Valley at a Value” with wines that are extremely affordably priced compared to similar wines coming from Napa.
 These are wines that over deliver on quality.